 Children are also unpredictable and can be unaware of dangerous situations.

-Pay special attention in places such as:
+Pay special attention in:

 - housing estates